 Schemes of work, lesson content and teaching resources demonstrate sensitivity to issues of equality and diversity.
 The tutorial programme addresses this area directly.

-The College produces equality impact assessments as part of the monitoring process – so that the SMT can verify that all groups are achieving their potential, and take action, if it is required.
+The Sixth Form produces equality impact assessments as part of the monitoring process – so that the SMT can verify that all groups are achieving their potential, and take action, if it is required.
 This will be monitored and evaluated.
 Data used will include: recruitment, retention, achievement, value added, success rates, progression destinations, disciplinary action, complaints and the learner voice feedback.

-The College evaluates the impact of its equality and diversity plans upon at a college wide level as well as at departmental level on an annual basis as part of its self-assessment process to review the activities within the subject to promote equality, assess student feedback and look at ways to improve students’ learning experience.
+The Sixth Form evaluates the impact of its equality and diversity plans upon at a college wide level as well as at departmental level on an annual basis as part of its self-assessment process to review the activities within the subject to promote equality, assess student feedback and look at ways to improve students’ learning experience.

 All staff, students and governors have a personal responsibility for the practical application of equality policies.